timescale/docs/api/chunks.md

 Get information about the chunks of a hypertable.

 <highlight type="note">
-Dimension info constructor `by_range` was introduced with TimescaleDB 2.13.
+Dimension info constructor `by_range` was introduced in TimescaleDB 2.13.
 </highlight>

 ```sql